-The W. tower is a famous landmark north of Cambridge (seen left, from the southeast), distinguished by its pineapple-shaped pinnacles, and it is here where most of the church’s architectural interest lies for apart from the chancel arch, the rest of this fairly large building is composed of rather ordinary fourteenth and fifteenth century work, externally much renewed.
+The W. tower is a famous landmark north of Cambridge, distinguished by its pineapple-shaped pinnacles, and it is here where most of the church’s architectural interest lies for apart from the chancel arch, the rest of this fairly large building is composed of rather ordinary fourteenth and fifteenth century work, externally much renewed.

-To begin with the tower then, this was reconstructed after the collapse of its predecessor in a storm in 1617, as witnessed by Arabic numerals inscribed in two places in the southwest buttress (illustrated below right), betwixt and between what are presumably the names and initials of the masons or benefactors, which include “EIE”, “ETM”, “ERE”, “HJAH” and “JOHNNORMANMARGRE” (for John, Norman and Margaret?)
-The tower is angle buttressed and constructed in pink and yellow bricks above the first set-offs, showing where the Jacobean work was raised over the remnant of the mediaeval structure.
+To begin with the tower then, this was reconstructed after the collapse of its predecessor in a storm in 1617, as witnessed by Arabic numerals inscribed in two places in the southwest buttress (illustrated below right), betwixt and between what are presumably the names and initials of the masons or benefactors, which include 'EIE', 'ETM', 'ERE', 'HJA' and 'JOHNNORMANMARGRE' (for John, Norman and Margaret?)
+The tower is angle-buttressed and constructed in pink and yellow bricks above the first set-offs, showing where the Jacobean work was raised over the remnant of the mediaeval structure.
 The W. window and three-light bell-openings have intersecting tracery and transoms below the springing.
 The tower arch is formed of three flat-chamfered orders which continue uninterrupted down the jambs.

-The church underwent several Victorian restorations which have left it as clean as a whistle of any furnishings of interest.
+As for furnishings, the church had the misfortune to suffer several Victorian restorations which have successfully left it as clean as a whistle, completely devoid of interest.